ibexa/documentation-developer/docs/extending/reusable_back_office_templates.md

 ## Tabs

-Tabs contain the following blocks:
+The tab component consists of the following block:

 - `tab_content` - tab content

-The tabs component supports the following variables:
+The tab component supports the following variables:

 - `tabs`
 - `id` - tab ID
 - `label` - human-readable label for the tab
 - `active` - true if tab is active
-- `content` - HTML content of tab if `tab_content` is not overridden,
+- `content` - HTML content of tab if `tab_content` is not overridden
 - `tab_content_class` - additional CSS classes attached to `.tab-content`
 - `tab_content_attributes` - additional HTML attributes added to `.tab-content`